 Indriya means to control all five senses.
 It could loosely be used to express one’s desire to control temptations.

 Metaphorically, ghataa means dark, heavy clouds.
 It expresses the feeling of a heart heavy with grief or pain.

 Rasa is one of the Hindi words difficult to translate into English because its meaning is so visual.
-While talking of performance arts, dance form, theatre or cinema, rasa is a form of communication with coordinated movements of the eyes, feet and vocal chords to express emotions and tell a story that reaches the audience.
+While talking of performance arts, dance forms, theatre or cinema, rasa is a form of communication with coordinated movements of the eyes, feet and vocal chords to express emotions and tell a story that reaches the audience.
 It can also be used more widely to refer to the look or tone of a work of art, although it’s translated literally as juice, taste or essence.

 Jugaad is a colloquial Hindi word that means to find the least expensive solution to something, or to solve a problem in a way that will just about do.
 A jugaad can also mean a “hack”, or something that solves the problem in a non-conventional way.